-UTPD, in the course of responding to an emergency or dangerous situation, typically will gather the necessary information pertinent to share with the campus community about incidents on campus that present an ongoing risk.
+UTPD or Public safety designee, in the course of responding to an emergency or dangerous situation, typically will gather the necessary information pertinent to share with the campus community about incidents on campus that present an ongoing risk.
 Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus, the UTPD Shift Supervisor is the primary person with the authority to send a UT Alert.
 A UT Alert may also be sent by the UTPD command staff and the Director of Emergency Management.

 The content of UT Alert text and e-mail messages for most potential campus emergencies have been pre-scripted and are ready to be immediately sent.
 Employees with authority to send a UT Alert also have the ability to amend the content of the message in the event that none of the pre-scripted messages are sufficient or more specific details are appropriate.
 UT Alert text messages are generally short and very direct due to character limitations.
 The initial UT Alert message is primarily designed for quick notification of a dangerous situation.
-Each UT Alert will have a subsequent final message with a resolution of the incident.
+Each UT Alert will have a subsequent final message of information with a resolution of the incident for the community.
+The On-Call Command Staff, Chief of Police, and/or Public Safety designee will work with appropriate university officials to ensure follow-up information is sent out.
 The campus community is encouraged to seek additional information after becoming aware of an emergency by monitoring their utk.edu e-mail, the university's Twitter account (https://twitter.com/UTKnoxville), and the utk.edu website.
 The university's emergency notification system uses various communication methods that vary in delivery speed and more details can be provided in e-mail and on the web.